Arthur Grant Campbell

 Arthur Grant Campbell (1916 – July 17, 1996) was a Canadian diplomat.
 He held diplomatic posts throughout the world, including Botswana, Lesotho, South Africa, Swaziland, Norway, and Iceland.

 Education and Second World War

 Campbell studied at Selwyn House School in Montreal and Upper Canada College in Toronto before receiving his Bachelor of Arts at McGill University in 1938.
 He began his working career in 1938, working as an assistant to the secretary of the Canadian Chamber of Commerce.
-He served with the Canadian Army between 1941-1946 during World War II.
+He served with the Canadian Army between 1941 and 1946 during World War II.
 Campbell served in the United Kingdom, Central Mediterranean, and Northwest Europe.
 After World War II Campbell joined the United Nations Secretariat.